Home Energy Rating: Energy Rating Index and related scales

-Projected and Confirmed Ratings
+Projected and confirmed ratings

 Projected ratings give home owners and builders an estimate of what a home's estimated efficiency will be like after construction or improvements, so that they may determine the most cost-effective route to improve a building's efficiency.

-A confirmed rating, which indicates the home's as-built estimated efficiency, requires an inspection of the home from an energy rater.
-The energy rater reviews the home to identify its energy characteristics, such as insulation levels, window efficiency, wall-to-window ratios, the heating and cooling system efficiency, the solar orientation of the home, and the water heating system.
-Performance testing, such as a blower door test for air leakage and duct leakage, is usually part of the rating.
+A confirmed rating, which indicates the home's as-built estimated efficiency, requires an inspection of the home from an energy field verifier.
+The energy field verifier reviews the home to identify its energy characteristics, such as insulation levels, window efficiency, wall-to-window ratios, the heating and cooling system efficiency, the solar orientation of the home, and the water heating system.
+Performance testing, such as a blower door test for air leakage, outside and total duct leakage, and mechanical ventilation testing is usually part of the rating.

-Confirmed, Sampled, and Threshold Ratings are registered with public databases such as the RESNET Registry and the BSI Registry.
-Some confirmed ratings also extend an economic guarantee on energy usage.
+Confirmed, Sampled, and Threshold Ratings that are built above code requirements are registered with public databases such as the RESNET Registry and the BSI Registry.

-Types of Verifiers
+Types of verifiers

-In order to provide certified Energy Ratings to rating clients such as builders or homeowners, individuals must become a Certified Rater through an Approved Rating Provider.
+In order to provide certified Energy Ratings to rating clients such as builders or homeowners, individuals must become a Certified Rater through an EPA recognized HCO and have attended and successfully completed an EPA-recognized training class.

 Under RESNET's MINHERS, the process of becoming a Certified HERS Rater includes the following: